renepickhardt/doc/ServiceAdministration.md

 * disk IO ...
 Moreover the output to `stdout` and `stderr` is shown in a text view.

 In a distributed environment there would be a central dashboard, where I can monitor the taks on different instances.

+I was unable to find such an execution fram

+# Existing Tools

 ### Monitoring Tools
 * [Naigos](http://www.nagios.com/)